Configuring rolling app deployments

 3. Creates a deployment with the new droplet and any new configuration.

-• This starts a new process with one instance that shares the route with the old process.
+• This starts up to max_in_flight processes that shares the route with the old process.

 • Now, if you run cf app on your app, you see multiple web processes.